 With over 100 miles of passageways, portions of Wind Cave remain uncharted and only five percent have been discovered.
 The boxwork, popcorn and frostwork cave formations in Wind Cave are exceptional for all visitors, especially cave enthusiasts.

 Wind Cave National Park offers three basic tours: the Natural Entrance Tour, the Fairgrounds Tour and the Garden of Eden Tour.
 I’ve taken the Fairgrounds Tour and Natural Entrance Tour.
+All tours are guided and leave from the Visitor Center.

 Cave Tours